-Some common formats are:
+Some common formats are

-- $\bullet~$ tiff tagged image file format (c) Adobe lossless, metadata the format ImageJ prefers - jpeg exif Joint Photographic Experts Group (ISO) Exchangeable image file format lossy data compression - lsm, stk laser scanning microscope file proprietary formats from Zeiss extensions of tiff - lif leica image file format proprietary format from Leica can contain multiple, multidimensional images - a) Load the image nb.tif, save it as jpeg-image and load the saved jpeg image.
-Zoom in and compare the two images (make sure that the option Interpolate zoomed images is switched off).
-Measure and compare the intensity in the two images.

-b) Use the loci-bioformats importer to r ead the meta-data of the image cafe.lsm in the folder 01 - opening i images and the metadata of one of the images in the folder O1 - opening images/arabidopsis.
+- tiff tagged image file format (c) Adobe lossless, metadata the format ImageJ prefers - jpeg exif Joint Photographic Experts Group (ISO) Exchangeable image file format lossy data compression - lsm, stk laser scanning microscope file proprietary formats from Zeiss extensions of tiff - lif leica image file format proprietary format from Leica can contain multiple, multidimensional images - a) Load the image nb.tif, save it as jpeg-image and load the saved jpeg image.
+Zoom in and compare the two images.
+Measure and compare the intensity in the two images. - b) Use the loci-bioformats importer to read the meta-data of the image cafe.lsm in the folder 01 opening images and the metadata of one of the images in the folder 01 opening images/arabidopsis.

-4.5 The image and the real world - sampling and resolution
+Exercise 4.5 - The image and the real world - sampling and resolution